emb03/ndlc.info/pages/03.program/sessions/Academic-Libraries-Spearheading-Diversity-and-Cultural-Initiatives-on-University-Campuses/session.md

   track:
     - Programming, Outreach, and Advocacy
 ---
-_These 4 Academic Libraries will showcase successful diversity and cultural programs and outreach initiatives.
+_These 4 academic libraries will showcase successful diversity and cultural programs and outreach initiatives.
 Having these programs and initiatives postures our libraries as intellectual, social, and cultural environments as well as safe welcoming spaces for students and faculty.
 The presenters will share their best recipes for programming success._